 The 1989 amendments to the Drug-Free Schools and Communities Act (DFSCA), as articulated in the Education Department General Administrative Regulations (EDGAR) Part 86-the DFSCA lay out several requirements with which all institutes of higher education (IHE) receiving any form of federal funding must comply.
 IHEs receiving federal funds or financial assistance must develop and implement a program and policies to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
 The program must include annual notification of the following: standards of conduct; a description of sanctions for violating federal, state, and local law and campus policy; a description of health risks associated with AOD use; a description of treatment options; and a biennial review of the program's effectiveness and the consistency of the enforcement of sanctions.
-Gnomon's Annual Notification of Alcohol and Other Drugs (AOD) Policy is downloadable and viewable in full at https://www.gnomon.edu/about/consumer-disclosures/policies
+Gnomon's Annual Notification of Alcohol and Other Drugs (AOD) Policy is downloadable and viewable in full at: gnomon.edu/policies-and-disclosures/alcohol-drug-abuse-policy.